Joseph’s Coat 6 inch PDF

-This unusual design can now be pieced by machine or by hand with Joseph’s Coat 6 inch shapes.
+This unusual design can now be pieced by machine or by hand with Joseph’s Coat 6-inch shapes.
 You’ll love every stitch—and finish!

 System Requirements – Windows or Mac with Adobe Reader (not a phone or tablet) and any ordinary color Inkjet printer or all-in-one.

-You can have all of the usual advantages of Inklingo—faster preparation, no measuring, no templates, perfect straight grain, precision corners, efficient use of fabric, exciting designs.
+You can have all of the usual advantages of Inklingo—faster preparation, no measuring, no templates, perfect straight grain, precision corners, efficient use of fabric, and exciting designs.

-The Joseph’s Coat 6 inch shape collection includes 2 shapes for Joseph’s Coat quilt blocks PLUS back-basting layouts, in case you prefer appliqué.
+The Joseph’s Coat 6-inch shape collection includes 2 shapes for Joseph’s Coat quilt blocks PLUS back-basting layouts, in case you prefer appliqué.

 The melons measure 6 inches from point to point, so this circle is 12 inches across.
-There is a smaller size for Joseph’s Coat with 4 inch melons which measures 8 inches across.
+There is a smaller size for Joseph’s Coat with 4-inch melons which measures 8 inches across.

 If you are new to curved piecing, this is the perfect way to start.